Java Database Connectivity (JDBC) is one of the most important features of Java on any platform. You can use JDBC

 Which JDBC driver should I use?

 Different drivers work in different application environments.
-You can use JDBC drivers for any Java application to access
+You can use JDBC drivers for any Java application to access AS/400 data and programs.

 Sun JdbcOdbc Driver